Blocks in a Data Node#

 The PGMAN block has one instance in each ldm execution module.
 There is also an extra PGMAN instance.
 The main responsibility of this instance is to handle checkpointing the extent information in tablespaces.
 The tablespace data used by normal tables is handled by the PGMAN instances in the ldm execution module.

 The extent information is a few pages in each tablespace data file that are locked into the page cache.
-The checkpointing of those pages are handled by this extra PGMAN block instance.
+The checkpointing of those pages is handled by this extra PGMAN block instance.
 This block instance also executes in the rep execution module.

 THRMAN#

-THRMAN stands for THRead MANager.
+THRMAN stands for Thread Manager.
 This block has one instance in each thread.
 It handles a few things such as tracking CPU usage in the thread and anything that requires access to a specific thread in the data node.

 TRPMAN#